camunda/camunda-docs/versioned_docs/version-8.6/self-managed/setup/deploy/amazon/amazon-eks/terraform-setup.md

 Running these commands cleans up both the job and the secret, ensuring that no unnecessary resources remain in the cluster.

-### Configure OpenSearch fine grained access controle
+### Configure OpenSearch fine grained access control

 As you now have an OpenSearch domain, you need to configure the related access for each Camunda component.